CiscoDevNet/thousandeyes-kubernetes-operator/docs/http_server_an.md

    ```
    The test will be removed from ThousandEyes dashboard.

-2. You can also just add **thousandeyes.devnet.cisco.com/test-url** to Ingress.
+2.If you want to use the [default settings](./http_server_cr.md#the-test-settings-specified-in-spec-are-defined-below), you can just add **thousandeyes.devnet.cisco.com/test-url** to Ingress.

-   The test will be created with settings by default.

 Ingress: [**config/samples/annotations/ingress_httpserver_default_settings.yaml**](../config/samples/annotations/ingress_httpserver_default_settings.yaml)